gracelang/language/website/tutorial/variables/objects.md

 This cat has a `name`, which cannot be changed (since it is a `def`), and `miceEaten`, a variable to keep track of how many mice she has eaten.
 Furthermore, she has a method `eatMouse` that increments `miceEaten` by one each time it is executed.
-To request execution of a method inside of an object, we use the syntax `_object.method_`.
+To request execution of a method inside of an object, we use the syntax `«receiver».«methodName»`, where «receiver»is an expression that evaluates to an object, and «methodName» is the name of a method declared on that object.
 For instance, `culver.eatMouse`
 requests that the object `culver` execute the `eatMouse` method inside it.
-Requesting the method `miceConsumption` will return the current value of `miceEaten`, and the method greeting will return a suitable string.
+Requesting the method `miceConsumption` will return the current value of `miceEaten`, and the method `greeting` will return a suitable string.

 What does “encapsulate” mean?
 Essentially, it means to “draw a box around”.
 These boxes help to limit the amount of stuff we have to keep in our heads at one time, and also limit the effect of any changes that we make to the code in the box.
+The box groups the data in the `def`s and `var`s with the `method`s that manipulate it.
+By default, the methods alone are visible from outside the box.

-Encapsulation means that there is no way to access the variable `miceEaten` other than through the two methods `eatMouse` and `miceConsumption`.
+Because of this encapsulation, that there is no way to access the variable `miceEaten` other than through the two methods `eatMouse` and `miceConsumption`.
 And there is no way to access the cat's `name` at all — although it is used to vary the response from `greeting`.